minthemiddle/guide-gdpr-compliance-ai-solution-llms/presidio_llm_tutorial.md

    - It then replaces this information with placeholders, ensuring sensitive data never leaves your secure environment.

 2. **Safe LLM Interaction**
-   - The anonymized text is sent to the LLM (e.g., GPT-4) for processing.
+   - The anonymized text is sent to the latest frontier LLM (e.g., *GPT-4o-mini*) for processing.
    - With no real PII present, the risk of data exposure is minimized.

 3. **Result De-anonymization**